DATAMATH CALCULATOR MUSEUM

 The TI-2001 GTI sold in Europe was thought as a calculator for cars.
 With an integrated timer/clock you could measure your travelling speed, calculate your remaining time to the destination and some other car related calculations.
 The housing of the TI-2001 GTI was similar to the TI-30 LCD with it's huge battery compartment but added a small buzzer for the timer-alarm.

-The model was available only in the year 1982 but in both English and French lettering, in Germany the model was sold as TI LOGpit.
+The model was available only in the year 1982 but in both English, French and Italian lettering, in Germany the product was sold as TI LOGpit.

 Don't miss the TI-1850 Visor Kit, the first calculator for cars.